-Tummy tuck (abdominoplasty) is one of the leading procedures annually with more than 129,000 completed every year.
-There have been great advances in the tummy tuck procedure over the last 10 years, one of which is the elimination of drains.
+Tummy tuck (abdominoplasty) surgery is one of the leading procedures annually, with nearly 243,000 procedures performed in 2021.
+Great advances have been made in the tummy tuck procedure over the last 15 years, one of which is the elimination of drains.
 For the past 9 years, I have been performing drainless tummy tuck procedures at my St. Louis-area plastic surgery practice.

-Ask anyone who has had a tummy tuck and often what you hear is “the worst part of the was the drains”.
+Ask anyone who has had a tummy tuck and often what you hear is, “The worst part of it was the drains.”
 This is why it is so shocking for me to discover that most plastic surgeons still use drains when completing a tummy tuck since a drainless approach leads to a much more pleasant recovery experience.

 Traditionally, the purpose of drains has been to prevent seromas.
-Seromas are basically a fluid collection that can occur whenever their space space to fill.
+Seromas are basically a fluid collection that can occur whenever there is space to fill.
 For example, imagine there is a hole in your backyard and it rains.
 That space will fill up with water.
-Our body is mostly comprised of water, so anytime there is a space this can fill with fluid as well.
+Our body is mostly comprised of water, so anytime there is a space left after surgery, this can fill with fluid as well.

 So how do we do this without drains?
 By using a technique known as progressive tension abdominoplasty or tummy tuck—you can see an illustration of this suture technique in our related blog post.
-What we do is start from the top the open space and work our way to the bottom closing all of this space with sutures as we go.
-It’s the equivalent of filling the hole in your backyard so the water can’t collect.
+What we do is start from the top of the open space and work our way to the bottom, closing all of this space with sutures as we go.
+It’s the equivalent of filling in the hole in your backyard so the water can’t collect.

-What’s remarkable is that the literature is very clear, seroma rates without drains are approximately 1/3 the rate of these fluid collections when we do use drains.
-That’s right, the purpose of the drain is to prevent these fluid collections, and by using the drain the fluid collection rate is three times higher!
+What’s remarkable is that the literature is very clear: seroma rates without drains are approximately 1/3 the rate of these fluid collections when we do use drains.
+That’s right; the purpose of the drain is to prevent these fluid collections, and by using the drain the fluid collection rate is 3 times higher!

 So what’s the downside?
 Perhaps the only downsides I can see without drains are that it takes a few more minutes to close the space and my patients take a little bit longer to stand up straight after the procedure.
 Why?
 It’s because I’ve been able to get their abdomen tighter than ever by distributing the tension across the entire abdomen rather than just at the scar.
 This is a negative that patients ultimately thank us for!

-Thanks to the advances in tummy tuck we no longer using drains, this is one of my favorite procedures.
-Whether you are having a tummy tuck after significant weight loss, as part of a mommy makeover after pregnancy, or for any other concern of excess skin of the abdomen; the results can be astounding.
-Nothing makes me happier than to hear a patient walking in saying “well it’s not like I’ll ever wear a bikini again” and then in follow-up they say “well, it happened.
-I went to the beach in a bikini and loved it”.
-Nothing gives me greater satisfaction than to see the impact this procedure can have on patients lives.
+The tummy tuck is one of my favorite procedures.
+Whether you are having a tummy tuck after significant weight loss, as part of a mommy makeover after pregnancy, or for any other concern of excess skin of the abdomen, the results can be astounding.
+Nothing makes me happier than to hear a patient walking into a consultation saying, “Well, it’s not like I’ll ever wear a bikini again,” and then saying in their surgical follow-up visit, “Well, it happened.
+I went to the beach in a bikini and loved it.”
+It gives me tremendous satisfaction to see the impact this procedure can have on patients’ lives.